-OBJECTIVE 1: CURRICULUM & ASSESSMENT

-Supporting a national curriculum with equity & excellence at its core that sets high standards for all learners

-1.1 Realising Curriculum for Wales

-- Provide professional learning and bespoke support and guidance to schools and settings to help them realise all aspects of the Reform Journey and implement the new curriculum. - " Support all staff and governors to realise Curriculum for Wales through ensuring that all schools are ready for first teaching of the new curriculum and meet mandatory requirements for September 2022 - " Provide support for secondary schools and settings in preparing for the new curriculum in Years 7 and 8 in September 2023 by: - Providing regional and local networks with clear guidance on curriculum design, planning, assessment and progression through modelling and exemplifying curriculum practice; - Supporting schools to ensure that learners have the opportunity to use, apply and extend the mandatory cross-curricular skills of literacy, numeracy and digital competence in a range of authentic contexts; - Promoting learner transition by ensuring effective direct engagement between secondary and primary schools; - Working collaboratively with leaders to ensure that all settings have a clear plan to effectively respond to the guidance delivered in the Curriculum for Wales and plan effectively for Professional Learning; - Ensuring all settings adopt and publish a summary for key stakeholders - Continuing to encourage schools to develop and refine their curriculum and assessment arrangements as part of continuous evaluation - " Encourage schools to develop methods of holistically capturing and evaluating progress and success of all learners towards an agreed end that encompass the Four Purposes within their school community.
+OBJECTIVE 1: CURRICULUM & ASSESSMENT Supporting a national curriculum with equity & excellence at its core that sets high standards for all learners Realising Curriculum for Wales Provide professional learning and bespoke support and guidance to schools and settings to hell Reform Journey and implement the new curriculum.
+Support all staff and governors to realise Curriculum for Wales through ensuring that all school the new curriculum and meet mandatory requirements for September 2022 Provide support for secondary schools and settings in preparing for the new curriculum in Year by: Providing regional and local networks with clear guidance on curriculum design, planning, through modelling and exemplifying curriculum practice; Supporting schools to ensure that learners have the opportunity to use, apply and extend skills of literacy, numeracy and digital competence in a range of authentic contexts; Promoting learner transition by ensuring effective direct engagement between secondary Working collaboratively with leaders to ensure that all settings have a clear plan to effective delivered in the Curriculum for Wales and plan effectively for Professional Learning; Ensuring all settings adopt and publish a summary for key stakeholders Continuing to encourage schools to develop and refine their curriculum and assessment a continuous evaluation Reform Journey and implement the new curriculum.
+Support all staff and governors to realise Curriculum for Wales through ensuring that all schools are ready for first teaching of the new curriculum and meet mandatory requirements for September 2022 Provide support for secondary schools and settings in preparing for the new curriculum in Years 7 and 8 in September 2023 by: Providing regional and local networks with clear guidance on curriculum design, planning, assessment and progression through modelling and exemplifying curriculum practice; Supporting schools to ensure that learners have the opportunity to use, apply and extend the mandatory cross-curricular skills of literacy, numeracy and digital competence in a range of authentic contexts; Promoting learner transition by ensuring effective direct engagement between secondary and primary schools; Working collaboratively with leaders to ensure that all settings have a clear plan to effectively respond to the guidance delivered in the Curriculum for Wales and plan effectively for Professional Learning; Ensuring all settings adopt and publish a summary for key stakeholders Continuing to encourage schools to develop and refine their curriculum and assessment arrangements as part of continuous evaluation 1.2 Assessment and Accountability Work in partnership with schools to support the development of effective assessment rationale that addresses the reasons of why and what is assessed and identifies the requirements of different stakeholders for relevant assessment information Support the principles and practices of the Curriculum for Wales, and create the significant system and culture change necessary for the Curriculum to succeed.
+Work in partnership with schools to facilitate effective professional dialogue within and between schools to develop a shared understanding of progression across the breadth of the curriculum, allowing practitioners to identify, capture and reflect on learner progress over time.